 Candidates are required to demonstrate palpation, muscle testing, interview skills, assessment techniques appropriate to the presenting condition, massage treatment, home care including hydrotherapy, stretch and strengthening recommendations, and suggestions for modifications to activities of daily living.

-The performance-based assessment takes place in 2 different clinic rooms.
+The performance-based assessment takes place in two different clinic rooms.
 Candidates have 5 minutes preparation time prior to beginning each of three parts, described below.

 Before entering Room 1